 Your GP practice

 Your GP practice is still open, but is seeing people in a different way due to coronavirus.
 It is really important that if you feel unwell enough to need a doctor, contact your GP.

-Your GP practice knows that you are shielding and will have measures in place to safely provide care to you.
+Your GP practice knows that you are clinically extremely vulnerable and will have measures in place to safely provide care to you.
 If you need regular blood tests or prescriptions for your health conditions, these can be sorted out through your GP practice.